 Cook the orecchiette

 Bring a medium sauce pot of generously salted water to a boil.
 Add the orecchiette and cook until just tender, 10 to 15 minutes.
 Drain, reserving ½ cup [¾ cup] pasta cooking water.
-Return the orecchiette to the pot, drizzle with 2 to 3 teaspoons oil, and toss to keep the orecchiette from sticking.
+Return the orecchiette to the pot; toss with 2 to 3 teaspoons oil to keep the orecchiette from sticking.
 While the water is heating and the orecchiette is cooking, prepare the prosciutto and start the sauce.